holyjak/interactive-dev-wshop/Instructor guide.md

 #### Guided task 1

 Complete the task 1 on the screen, explaining - use `def` to capture the request (and explain its use in deving vs. prod), explore it in the REPL, ... .

+TIP: Forget to eval the fn after you add a def => explain we need 1. eval fn, 2. then repeat the UI action, 3. our req' is ready
+TIP 2: Also forget to eval the fn after you implement it :-)

 #### Individual work on tasks 2-4